IFB Gaming Learn My Way

 Spotting scams

-• Messages or emails asking for your bank details, password, or personal information
+• Messages asking for bank details or passwords

-• Messages saying you have won a prize you did not enter
+• Messages saying you won a prize you did not enter

-• Phone calls claiming to be from your bank, HMRC, or the police asking you to transfer money
+• Calls from "your bank" or "HMRC" asking you to transfer money

-• Links in texts or emails asking you to "verify your account" urgently
+• Links asking you to "verify your account" urgently

 If something feels wrong, stop.
-You do not have to respond.
-It is always safe to hang up, close the message, or ask someone you trust before doing anything.
+It is always safe to hang up or close the message.

 Protecting your device

-• Only download apps from the official App Store or Google Play Store
+• Only download apps from the official stores

-• Lock your device with a PIN, fingerprint, or face recognition so others cannot access it
+• Lock your device with a PIN or fingerprint

 If something goes wrong